Photo by Innerbody Research

 Knowing which kind of supplement you should take in your particular circumstance can be tricky.
 Having trouble getting an erection doesn’t necessarily mean you have low testosterone.
 (To that point, specifically, you can test your testosterone levels with convenient at-home kits that are incredibly accurate and relatively inexpensive compared to trying a bunch of supplements that might not work.)

 Penis pumps have been misrepresented in the media over the years to imply that they exist to enlarge a man’s penis.
 Some less reputable pump manufacturers have jumped on this misconception and have decided to perpetuate it in the hopes that it will help with sales.
-But pumps are not designed to make a penis any bigger — they’re a treatment for erectile dysfunction.
+But pumps are not designed to make a penis any bigger — they’re a treatment for ED.20

 Penis pumps work as you might imagine.
 You insert your penis into a tube that seals against your body.
 A pump of some kind — often manual, but sometimes automatic — progressively draws air out of the tube, creating a gentle vacuum.
 That vacuum pressure causes blood to rush to your penis, resulting in an erection when successful.
 For increased comfort and efficacy, many pumps are designed to be used with water in the vacuum chamber.

 For most men, penis pumps are too cumbersome, too difficult, and too inconvenient for practical use, especially for those with active sex lives.
-Compared to popping a pill (or chewing a BlueChew tablet) each day or an hour or so before you expect to have sex, you have to set aside the time to use the pump — often in the shower — which can put a damper on the mood.
+Compared to popping a pill (or chewing a BlueChew tablet) each day or around an hour before you expect to have sex, you have to set aside the time to use the pump — often in the shower — which can put a damper on the mood.
 You’ll also experience varying degrees of effectiveness with a pump, especially as you’re just starting out.
 But there’s very little guesswork with prescription medication.

 ED Rings are extremely simple devices that apply pressure around the base of the penis to help maintain an erection.
 They do so by constricting the blood flow out of the penis.
 The great thing about ED rings is that they’re one-time investments without the potential side effects associated with prescription medications.

 As such, we would recommend ED rings for men whose cardiovascular health precludes them from trying PDE5 inhibitors like those from BlueChew.
 But ED rings and PDE5 inhibitors aren’t mutually exclusive either.
-There is anecdotal evidence that ED rings increase sexual pleasure, and some are even available with vibration functions.
+There’s anecdotal evidence that ED rings increase sexual pleasure, and some are even available with vibration functions.
 You may find that a combination of BlueChew and an ED ring works best for you.

 No one likes to be told that their problems can be solved with diet and exercise.
 And life doesn’t always permit us to eat our healthiest and exercise regularly.